Love Com: Manga

-Love Com was adapted as a live-action movie directed by Kitaji Ishikawa with screenplay by Osamu Suzuki.
+Love Com was adapted into a live action film, directed by Kitaji Ishikawa with screenplay by Osamu Suzuki.
 It starred Ema Fujisawa as Risa Koizumi and Teppei Koike as Atsushi Ōtani.
-It was released in theaters on 2006-07-15, and on DVD on 2007-01-01.
-An English-subtitled DVD was released in North America by Viz Media on 2008-02-19.
+It was released in theaters on 15 July 2006 and on DVD on 1 January 2007.

+An English-subtitled DVD was released in North America by Viz Media on 19 February 2008.
+In January 2024, Discotek Media announced that they had licensed the film, and it is set to be released on Blu-ray in March of the same year.

 Anime

 The anime television series was produced by Toei Animation and directed by Konosuke Uda, with music by Hironosuke Sato and character designs by Hideaki Maniwa.
 The opening theme songs were "Kimi + Boku = Love?" (キミ+ボク=LOVE?) by Tegomass (episodes 1–13) and "Hey!
 Say!" by Hey!
 Say!
 7 (episodes 14–24); the ending themes were "Kiss ~ Kaerimichi no Love Song~" (キッス〜帰り道のラブソング) by Tegomass (episodes 1–13) and "Bon Bon" by Hey!
 Say!
 7 (episodes 14–24).
 It was broadcast on TBS, CBC, and MBS from 7 April 2007 to 29 September 2007.

-The Italian distributor Dynit licensed the anime for a DVD release.
-In Italy was broadcast on 24 October 2010 on Rai 4 and ended on 17 April 2011.

-In April 2012, Discotek Media announced that they will distribute the Love Com anime on DVD in North America in one subtitled boxset.
+In April 2012, Discotek Media announced that they will distribute the Love Com anime on DVD in North America in one subtitled boxset, which was released on 16 July 2013.
+In October 2023, Discotek Media announced during a livestream that it will receive an English dub produced by Sound Cadence Studios for the first time, and it was released on Blu-ray on 30 January 2024.
+The staff for the localization garnered controversy when writer Brendan Blaber wrote on his Patreon account that he hated the original show, criticized its writing and voice acting, and changed the script and character personalities in an attempt to make the show "watchable."
+He also claimed they re-wrote transphobic parts of the show.
+Discotek Media stated they would no longer work with Blaber as a result of his admittance of this, though also explained the changes by stating dubs often "punch up the comedy" of anime and that all changes that went through were approved by the show's original producers.